-If you didn’t grow up wearing braces but have finally decided to stop putting off some much needed teeth realignment, invisible braces might be the way to go.
+If you didn’t grow up wearing braces but have decided to finally fix that crooked incisor, invisible braces might be the way to go.
+These braces, also called clear aligners, are popular with adults looking to make minor changes to their smiles.

-Read on for the best options to find some invisible braces and how to start the process.
+Read on for the best options in invisible braces and how to start the process.

 Invisalign